hashicorp/terraform/website/docs/configuration/modules.html.md

 We recommend using this approach when a single configuration for each provider is sufficient for an entire configuration.

+~> **Note:** Only provider configurations are inherited by child modules, not provider source or version requirements.
+Each module must [declare its own provider requirements](provider-requirements.html).
+This is especially important for non-HashiCorp providers.

 In more complex situations there may be
 [multiple provider configurations](/docs/configuration/providers.html#alias-multiple-provider-configurations),
 or a child module may need to use different provider settings than